rahulrr-coder/kodeblocks/CONTRIBUTING.md

-# 🤝 Contributing to KodeBlocks
+# 🤝 Contributing to KodeBloks

 First off, **thank you** for considering contributing!
 We're excited to build this platform with you.
 This is a project by students, for students, and every contribution makes a difference.